ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 >>
 >> Select `Direct attached storage`{.action} or `Network attached storage`{.action}, depending on your situation.
 >>
->> - `Direct attached storage`{.action} allows you to add a physical or virtual server as storage without NFS or SMB protocol.
+>> - `Direct attached storage`{.action} allows you to add a physical or virtual server as storage without NFS or SMB protocols.
 >> - `Network attached storage`{.action} allows you to add a file share via NFS or SMB (CIFS) protocols.
 >>
 >> ![backup_repository_2](images/backup_repository_2.png){.thumbnail}